Let's get you started

 Following the 2021 amendments to the UAE Commercial Companies Law, 100% foreign ownership is permitted across free zone entities, removing the historical requirement for a local sponsor.
 The UAE also maintains double taxation treaties with more than 130 countries, reducing the fiscal burden on cross-border consulting engagements.
 National strategies including UAE Vision 2031 and the Dubai Economic Agenda D33 continue to drive sustained demand for specialist technical advisory services across both public and private sectors.

-The Other Technical Consulting licence is well matched to a wide range of professionals and organisations, including:
+The Other Technical Consulting license is well matched to a wide range of professionals and organisations, including:

-Entrepreneurs seeking a low-overhead professional licence with access to a globally connected free zone ecosystem
+• Entrepreneurs seeking a low-overhead professional license with access to a globally connected free zone ecosystem

-The licence structure is particularly attractive for those who do not require a large physical footprint but need a credible, compliant base from which to serve international clients.
+The license structure is particularly attractive for those who do not require a large physical footprint but need a credible, compliant base from which to serve international clients.

 Key Stats at a Glance